DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 During agent execution, you may be asked for permission multiple times.
 To skip this, change the "Mode" below the chat box to "Auto mode". **IMPORTANT: The auto mode may modify or damage system files.
 Use with caution!**

 **NOTE**: If you need to start a new chat, close Claude and re-open.
-This ensure the mdo_agent_deck is reset to run the next case.
-Try not to run multiple cases in one chat window, it will use a lot of token!
+This ensures the mdo_agent_deck is reset to run the next case.
+Try not to run multiple cases in one chat window, as it will use a lot of tokens!

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-claude-app.png" style="width:400px !important;" />
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-claude-result.png" style="width:400px !important;" />